 Finally, we are ready to prove Theorem \ref{thm: optimal mechanism log-concave}.
-Note that, as discussed in the main section, for this proof to be valid, we do not need symmetry of distributions.
-In fact, it is sufficient that $0\leq f'(1/2)\leq 2f(1/2)$.
+Note that, as discussed in the main section, for this proof to be valid, we do not need the full-support assumption.
+In fact, it is sufficient that the support is symmetric.

 \begin{proof}[Proof of Theorem \ref{thm: optimal mechanism log-concave}] Consider the class of mechanisms given in the statement:

 Here, for each $\tau$, we define $s^{\texttt{min}}_{i}(\tau)$ and $s^{\texttt{max}}_{i}(\tau)$ such that the condition \eqref{eq: EV} is satisfied.
 Specifically, we set